 Getting a neck tattoo is a big commitment.
 One that more than often comes with potential future regret and stigma.

 It requires confronting society and acceptance of being judged negatively on daily basis by your peers.
 Not to mention, it’s a “job stopper” too.
-Neck tattoos are traditionally reserved for those who are already covered in tattoos when they walk in the door.
+Neck tattoos are traditionally reserved for those who are already covered in tattoos when they walk in the door, but are rapidly rising in popularity to the point they’re part of the 50+ best tattoo ideas list.

 If you are thinking about getting a neck tattoo consider the negative connotations.
 They might look cool or have significant meaning, but they can also come loaded with stigma from other sectors of society.